Fliplet/fliplet-cli/docs/API/components/list-from-data-source.md

 });
 ```

-Let's take a look at a complete example injecting data from a data source to the list component with custom filter and without data trasnformations:
+Let's take a look at a complete example injecting data from a data source to the list component with custom filter and without data transformations:
 ```js
 Fliplet.Hooks.on('flListDataBeforeGetData', function onBeforeGetData(data) {
   // data is an object with the component configuration and the component container